Hollywood writers strike over pay in streaming TV 'gig economy'

 "Wow.
 This is scary," Emmy-winning writer Ashley Nicole Black wrote on Twitter after the strike was called.
 "But a future where we accept what the companies are trying to do - low paid, freelancer writing gigs with no job security - is much scarier."

-"The Late Show" host Stephen Colbert, in an episode taped just hours before the strike was called, showed pictures of his writing staff on screen in a gesture of support.
+"The Late Show" host Stephen Colbert, in an episode taped just hours before the strike was called, showed pictures of his CBS show's writing staff on screen in a gesture of support.

 "They're so important to our show," said Colbert, who also is a WGA member.
 "I think that the writers' demands are not unreasonable."